customer lifetime value

 Make it easy for your customers to buy more from you.
 If you are an eCommerce store, suggest to your first-time customers more relevant products while they are on their cart checking out.
 Show social proof like customer reviews and ratings along with the products.

-Amazon does a good job suggesting related products while a customer is onboarding them for the first time.
+Amazon does a good job of suggesting related products while a customer is onboarding them for the first time.
 Increasing just 1% order value will play a huge role in increasing your customer lifetime value.

 3. Invest in customer service